lf-/gankra.github.io/blah/swift-abi/index.md

 Dynamic linking is very important to system APIs because it's what allows the system's implementation to be updated without also rebuilding all the applications that run on it.
 The applications don't care about what implementation they get, as long as it conforms to the interface they were built against.

+It can also significantly reduce a system's memory footprint by making every application share the same implementation of a library (Apple cares about this a lot on its mobile devices).

 Since Swift is AOT compiled, the application and the dylib both have to make a bunch of assumptions on how to communicate with the other side long before they're linked together.
 These assumptions are what we call ABI (an Application's *Binary* Interface), and since it needs to be consistent over a long period of time, that ABI better be stable.

 So dynamic linking is our goal, and ABI stability is just a means to that end.